Yankees vs. Red Sox MLB Betting Odds, Trends & Prediction

 Yankees vs. Red Sox Public Betting Information

-Our MLB Public Betting Information page indicates that 73% of public bettors are currently backing the Yankees money line.
+Our MLB Public Betting Information page indicates that 79% of public bettors are currently backing the Red Sox money line.
 Please note that these numbers are subject to change all the way up to game time, so be sure to check the link to ensure that you’re receiving the most up-to-date public betting data.

 New York Yankees DFS Spin